 Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

-Unlike employees, entrepreneurs don’t benefit from being automatically enrolled into a workplace pension or from employer contributions.
+Unlike employees, entrepreneurs aren't automatically enrolled in a workplace pension.
+They also don't get employer contributions.
 That means the responsibility, and the cost, of building a retirement fund falls entirely on your shoulders.

-There is no hard and fast rule on how much people need to save for a comfortable retirement: it will depend on many factors, including when you start saving and what sort of lifestyle you want in later life.
-But there are rough guides.
+There's no fixed rule for how much you'll need for a comfortable retirement.
+It depends on many factors, including when you start saving and how you want to live later.
+But there are rough guidelines.

 Most employees will already be part of the way there.
 Under auto-enrolment, employees must contribute at least 5% of their qualifying earnings and their employer adds another 3%.
 Some employers will also match contributions you make above this amount.